mindee/mindee-api-ruby/docs/energy_bill_fra_v1.md

 * `unit` (String): The unit of measurement for energy consumption, which can be kW, m³, or L.
 Fields which are specific to this product; they are not used in any other product.

+### Meter Details Field
+Information about the energy meter.

+A `EnergyBillV1MeterDetail` implements the following attributes:

+* `meter_number` (String): The unique identifier of the energy meter.
+* `meter_type` (String): The type of energy meter.

+#### Possible values include:
+ - electricity
+ - gas
+ - water
+ - None

+* `unit` (String): The unit of measurement for energy consumption, which can be kW, m³, or L.
+Fields which are specific to this product; they are not used in any other product.

 ### Subscription Field
 The subscription details fee for the energy service.